NHL on television in the 1960s: 1967

-Due to prior programming commitments, CBS could not broadcast regular season games during the 1966–67 season, so that portion of the package was subleased to RKO General, which syndicated eight regular-season games to some cities, including the four U.S. cities that then had NHL clubs and the six U.S. cities that would gain new teams in the 1967 expansion.
+Due to prior programming commitments, CBS cannot broadcast regular season games during the 1966–67 season, so that portion of the package was subleased to RKO General, which syndicated eight regular-season games to some cities, including the four U.S. cities that then had NHL clubs and the six U.S. cities that would gain new teams in the 1967 expansion.
 RKO General aired series of Sunday afternoon broadcasts at 4 p.m.
-Eastern Time during the last eight weeks of the regular season.
-This started on February 12, 1967.
-Some regular-season games were blacked out in the cities where they were played.
+Eastern Time during the last eight weeks of the regular season, starting on February 12, 1967.
+However, these regular-season games were blacked out in the cities where they were played.
 For example, the March 26, 1967 game between the Boston Bruins and Montreal Canadiens in Boston was not televised on any station in the Boston area.

 Except Game 2 of the Toronto-Chicago series, all of the Stanley Cup playoff games on CBC were televised in color.
 The 1967 playoffs were the first time CBC televised NHL games in color.

 1968

 CBS started its weekly 1967–68 coverage with the opening game (the Philadelphia Flyers vs. Los Angeles Kings) at The Forum in Inglewood, California on December 30.
-Then after two more Saturday afternoons, CBS switched to covering Sunday afternoon games beginning on January 28 for the next 10 weeks.
+Then after three more Saturday afternoons, CBS switched to covering Sunday afternoon games beginning on January 28 for the next 10 weeks.
 Due to another strike by AFTRA (which resulted in the cancellation of a New York Rangers-Montreal broadcast), CBS started its playoff coverage with a CBC tape of the previous night's Boston-Montreal game.
-On April 13, CBS started its three-week-long weekend afternoon Stanley Cup coverage.
-The last game of the series was St. Louis-Montreal on May 11.
-For the playoffs, Jim Gordon worked play-by-play and Stu Nahan worked color commentary and intermission interviews.
-During the regular season, Gordon and Nahan alternated roles each week.
+On April 13, CBS started its three-week-long weekend afternoon Stanley Cup coverage, ending with St. Louis-Montreal on May 11.
+For the playoffs, Jim Gordon worked play-by-play, and Stu Nahan worked color commentary and intermission interviews.
+During the regular season, the pair alternated roles each week.
 For instance, Gordon worked play-by-play on December 30 while Nahan worked play-by-play the next week.